ABOUT

 Co-editor of the Visual Studies journal.

-Researches, writes, and comments on:
+Researches, writes, and supervises on:

-Graffiti, street art, and contestation of urban space.
+• Graffiti, street art, and public art.

-Policy and history of outdoor advertising, billboards, street posters.
+• Policy and history of outdoor advertising, billboards, street posters.

-Visual and artistic aspects of urban culture and urban design.
+• Visual and artistic aspects of urban culture and urban design.

-Public writing, signage, and urban communication.
+• Public writing, signage, and urban communication.

-Public space, vandalism, and spatial justice.
+• Public space, vandalism, and spatial justice.

 sabina.andron@unimelb.edu.au